 Other votes reflects a separate funding stream from the MOH/OH for programs not typically part of the base, Quality-Based Procedures, Wait Time, or Health-Based Allocation Model funding.
 Other votes consists of the funding and related expenses for municipal taxes, Adult Day Program and Supportive Housing Programs.

 18. Comparative Figures

-Comparative figures have been modified to remain consistent with current formatting.
+Comparative figures have been modified to confirm with the current year presentation.